VaibhavDabral11/RestFull-APi-CURD/README.md

 });
 ```

-2) POST: Used to send data to the API to be processed and stored.
+2) POST: Used to send data to the API to be processed and stored.[This api is also use when you find/print data on the basics of flag{where condition}]

 ```@ruby
 //2. create == post(Api: 2)(input using postman)